szigmon/openshift-dpf/docs/prerequisites.md

 - **Storage**: 600+ GB (2 × 100 GB disks per VM × 3 VMs)
 - **Management Network**: 1 GbE minimum

+SNO is a minimal OpenShift deployment suitable for edge, lab, or resource-constrained environments.
+To enable SNO mode, set `VM_COUNT=1` in your `.env` file before running the automation.

+**Recommended minimum for SNO:** 8 vCPUs, 32 GiB RAM, 120 GiB+ disk (for the VM).

+> **Note:** SNO still requires a physical host machine, on top of which the single VM will be provisioned.

 ### Worker Nodes with BlueField DPUs
 **Required for**: Both deployment paths